BIG-MAP/WP4APIExample/README.md

 This is a minimal REST API specification and implementation for controlling a dosing pump.

 ## Specification
-The OpenAPI specification can be found here.
+The OpenAPI specification can be seen [here](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/rmorenoga/small-api-example/main/ESP8266/ESPMinPumpEx/openapi.yaml), or directly in the openapi.yaml [file](ESP8266/ESPMinPumpEx/openapi.yaml).

 ## Implementation

 ### Computer
 The API can be implemented using different computer systems from the API specification.
-The example in this repository has been implemented using an ESP8266 NodeMCU V3 Wifi board.
+The example in this repository has been implemented using an ESP8266 NodeMCU V3 Wifi [board](http://prometec.org/communications/nodemcu/arduino-ide/).

 ### Source Code
 The software implementation is done in the Arduino language and makes use of the ESP8266WebServer and ArduinoJson libraries.